 January and February

-During the first two months of the year while the weather is cold, you can still expect to encounter high levels of birds, mice and rats as they love to seek out warm buildings during the winter.
+During the first two months of the year while the weather is cold, you can expect to encounter high levels of mice and rats as they love to seek out warm buildings to call home during the winter months.

-However, March heralds the beginning of the resurgence of insect infestations with cockroaches remaining a present threat and being joined by the first signs of ants coming out of their winter slumber.
+March also heralds the beginning of the resurgence of insect infestations, with the first signs of ants coming out of their winter slumber.

 The greatest pest control issue in March comes from high levels of clothes moths, so any companies working with textiles would be wise to take additional precautions.